openhab/openhab-docs/configuration/editors.md

 Hint: Press `<Ctrl + N>` to create a new file.

+{: #others}
 ## Other Editor Integrations

 The here summarized projects provide syntax highlighting for different text editors, but have no _on top_ functionality like the two tools above.

 ### mcedit

 mcedit is an editor which comes with mc (Midnight Commander).
 You can find the syntax files and installation instructions on [openhab-mcedit](https://github.com/CWempe/openhab-mcedit).

+{: #notepadpp}
 ### Notepad++

 Notepad++ is a free source code editor for Windows.
 Version 6.2 or above is required.
 You can find the syntax files on [openhab-samples](https://github.com/thefrip/openhab-samples) and install the files like it is described in the [editors documentation](http://docs.notepad-plus-plus.org/index.php/User_Defined_Language_Files#How_to_install_user_defined_language_files).

 ### Vim

 Vim is a text editor in Linux systems.
 You can find the syntax file and installation instructions on [openhab-vim](https://github.com/cyberkov/openhab-vim).

 ### Nano

 Nano is a common editor in Linux systems.
 You can find the syntax file and installation instructions on [openhabnano](https://github.com/airix1/openhabnano).

 ### Textwrangler

-Textwrangler is a text and code editor for MAC OS X. You can find the syntax file and installation instructions on [openhab-syntax-textwrangler](https://github.com/GrisoMG/openhab-syntax-textwrangler).
+Textwrangler is a text and code editor for MAC OS X.
+You can find the syntax file and installation instructions on [openhab-syntax-textwrangler](https://github.com/GrisoMG/openhab-syntax-textwrangler).